Kronevald (Kroneval’d), Nikolai Nikolaevich

 Born 1895, Astrakhan, Russian Empire; died, date and location unknown, presumably USSR

-Although he was born in Astrakhan in southern Russia, Nikolai Nikolaevich Kronevald lived in Kazan for most of his life.
-Very little is known about Kronevald’s personal life and historical information concerning the artist is scarce at best.
+Although he was born in the Russian city of Astrakhan, Nikolai Nikolaevich Kronevald lived in Kazan for most of his life.
+Very little is known about Kronevald’s personal life, and information concerning the artist's career is scarce.
 However, one published source indicates that his family was of German descent.
-As a professional artist, Kronevald worked for the Tatar State Publishing House where he specialized in graphic art.
-In 1936, Kronevald was arrested for depicting a "fascist swastika" on a design he was creating.
-In 1937, he was convicted by the Special Board of the Main Court of the Tatar Autonomous Soviet Socialist Republic and, he was sent to prison.
-According to one source, Kronevald served a three-year term while another Russian-published source indicates he spent five to ten years in prison.
+Kronevald worked for the Tatar State Publishing House where he specialized in graphic art.
+In 1936, Kronevald was arrested for depicting a "fascist swastika" on a design he created.
+The following year, he was convicted and sent to prison by the Special Board of the Main Court of the Tatar Autonomous Soviet Socialist Republic.
+According to one published source, Kronevald served a three-year term while another source claims he spent five to ten years in prison.

 Khairullin, I. K., et al. (2000).
 Saiasi repressiia korbannarynyng khater kitaby: Kniga pamiati zhertv politicheskikh repressii.
 Kazan: Izdatelʹstvo Kniga Pamiati.
 (P. 284, bio on Kronevald)

 Chervonnaia, S. M. (1978).
 Iskusstvo Sovetskoi Tatarii: Zhivopis', skulptura, grafika.
 Moskva: Izobraztel'stvo Iskusstvo.
 (P. 284, Kronevald cited in artist list)